google/wire/README.md

 ## Project status

-**This project is in alpha and is not yet suitable for production.**

-While in alpha, the API is subject to breaking changes.
+This project is in a beta state as of v0.3.0 and may be subject to backward-incompatible changes.

 ## Community